therabidbanana/eventbrite/README.markdown

 eventbright
 -----------

 A simple library for integrating with EventBrite's API.
-Requires the "crack" gem for XML parsing.
+Requires the "httparty" gem for connecting and doing XML parsing.

 Usage
 -----